aelendt/Bellabeat_Case_Study/README.md

 ![user_engagement](https://github.com/aelendt/Bellabeat-Case-Study/assets/136762105/059c74ec-712f-4d8b-aaf0-d47ac5643883)
 The above graph shows me information about the overall health of the dataset and also where things like product engagment can be improved.
 The average product engagement over the 31 day period was 84%.

-The other main change that was needed to make to the files had to do with fixing an issue with the datetime for all the hourly and seconds tables.
+The other main change that was needed had to do with fixing an issue with the datetime for all the hourly and seconds tables.
 The format used during data collection would not properly upload for SQL analysis.
 This could be fixed by importing all the columns from the table as a string type and then recasting them using the following code.

 ``` SQL
 SELECT